 "Iftar" is the fast-breaking meal observed each evening at sundown during the holy month of Ramadan.
 The Interfaith Iftar Dinner is an opportunity for the whole community to join our Muslim friends for an evening meal as they break their Ramadan fast.
 The event includes a traditional Middle Eastern meal, along with presentations by community peacemakers.

-Even while we practice social distancing we can still have meaningful connections that build understanding across faith traditions.
-Muslim families throughout our community will virtually invite you into their homes to give witness to their evening prayer and share in an Iftar dinner and conversation.
-Non-Muslims are invited to fix their own meal and to join a small online breakout group.
-(See below for program details.)
+While we practice social distancing we can still have meaningful connections that build understanding across faith traditions, Muslim families throughout our community will virtually invite you into their homes to share in conversation and give witness to their evening prayer in the small break-out groups.

 REGISTRATION IS REQUIRED

-The Interfaith Iftar Dinner will begin with everyone on one Zoom call.
-After the program, using the breakout groups, we will enjoy the rest of the evening together in small groups.
+The Interfaith Iftar will begin with everyone on one Zoom call.
+After the program, using the breakout groups, we will enjoy the remainder of the evening in small groups.

 - Each individual group will begin with brief introductions of participants.

-- Share names, where you live, what you are having for dinner and something you are thankful for.
+- Share names, where you live, and something you are thankful for.

 - Muslim families will briefly share about Ramadan and what it means to them.

-- Muslim families will stay online and pray, non-Muslim families will stay online mute themselves and witness.
+- Muslim families will stay online and pray, non-Muslim families mute themselves and witness.

 - The individual groups will finish the their conversations when ready, and the event will come to a close.